Dar1ux/The-Tech-Academy-Basic-C-Sharp-Projects/README.md

 * Iteration Assignment - Exercises to iterate through Lists and Arrays.
 * Strings and Integers Assignement - Simple console application dividing numbers and catching string, divide by zero exceptions.
 * Calling Methods Assignment - Console-based application with a separate class file and 3 methods in it that receive and return and integer variable.
 Methods are called from the main program.
 * Main Method Assignment - Console app that has 3 methods with same name, but takes in different data types.
 Performs math operations and returns an integer value.
+* Method Assignment - Console app takes 1 or 2 integers from a user, calls a method that performs math operations and returns an integer value.